 What is Endometriosis?

-How Endometriosis Works
+How does Endometriosis work?

 Laparoscopy (Keyhole Surgery)